Housing and Living in DC

 The Washington Metropolitan Transport Authority (WMTA) is a convenient way to get around Washington, DC, without the hassle of traffic or parking.
 Metro stations or stops are located throughout DC and extend as far as the Virginia and Maryland suburbs.
 CMU/WSP students are provided a University Pass in order to use the Metro without additional costs.
 Students are assessed a transportation fee, through their tuition bill, which covers the cost of the University Pass.

-Walking and biking through the city is an easy and enjoyable alternative to the Metrobus for the daily commute.
-Taxicabs offer another quick mode of transportation that is reliable and convenient.
+Walking and biking through the city is an easy and enjoyable alternative to the Metro and Metrobus for the daily commute.
+Taxis, Uber, and Lyft offer another quick mode of transportation that is reliable and convenient.